no collateral required*

 Of course, you can use your working capital loan for other reasons that will help your business.

 Can You Use a Working Capital Loan For Hiring?

 Many seasonal businesses use Working Capital Loans to hire extra staff for the busy season.
 Rather than waiting until the last minute, companies can hire several weeks or months before the busy season begins.
 This gives the new hires plenty of time to learn the ropes and prepare themselves for the upcoming surge in demand.
-If training is particularly vital in your industry, you might consider using your loan to invest in a formal on-boarding program.
-When you don’t have to worry about covering operational expenses, you can focus on less on productivity and more on educating new hires about company culture, customer service, etc.
+If training is particularly vital in your industry, you might consider using your loan to invest in a formal onboarding program.
+When you don’t have to worry about covering operational expenses, you can focus less on productivity and more on educating new hires about company culture, customer service, etc.

 Can I Get a Working Capital Loan with Bad Credit?

 Yes, you can access all types of Working Capital Loans with bad credit.
-However, it’s important to remember that credit score plays a different role for different products.
+However, it’s important to remember that credit score plays a different role in different products.
 For example, your borrowing amount for a Merchant Cash Advance is based almost entirely on your monthly debit and credit card sales.
 Likewise, your credit score has hardly any impact on the accessibility of Accounts Receivable Factoring.